Comments from Expert Advisory Committee

 - In women, consider sexually transmitted causes of vaginal discharge on the basis of sexual history and consider testing for chlamydia and gonorrhoea.

 - The definition of recurrent vulvovaginal candidiasis is accepted as four or more documented episodes per year.
-Careful consideration should be given to alternative diagnosis, such as lichen sclerosis, eczema or other dermatological condition.
+Careful consideration should be given to alternative diagnosis such as lichen sclerosis eczema or other dermatological conditions.
 Referral to GUM or dermatology may be warranted.
 The Vulval skin care leaflet from British Association of Dermatology contains general advice for patients.